laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

     exclusive_roi = false

-This file contains the full configuration defined in the :ref:`segmentation app` and it can be loaded anytime with
+This file contains the full configuration defined in the :ref:`segmentation app` and it can be loaded anytime with:

 .. code:: bash

     idtrackerai --load example.toml

-to recover the app as you left it, or with
+to recover the app as you left it.
+Add the ``--track`` flag to **start the tracking process** directly from the terminal:

 .. raw:: html